stuycs-gh-classrooms/09-nextcs-p01-poopies/README.md

   - window_width: The width of the game window (used to limit paddle movement).
 - METHODS
   - paddle(self, x, y, width, height, color, window_width): Initializes the paddle’s position, size, and color.
-  - move_left(self): Moves the paddle left, ensuring it doesn’t go out of bounds.
+  - move_left() Moves the paddle left, ensuring it doesn’t go out of bounds.
-  - move_right(self): Moves the paddle right, ensuring it doesn’t go out of bounds.
+  - move_right(): Moves the paddle right, ensuring it doesn’t go out of bounds.
-  - update_position(self, mouse_x): Updates the paddle's position based on mouse movement.
+  - update_position(mouse_x): Updates the paddle's position based on mouse movement.
-  - check_collision(self, ball): Checks if the ball has collided with the paddle and adjusts the ball’s velocity accordingly.
+  - check_collision(ball): Checks if the ball has collided with the paddle and adjusts the ball’s velocity accordingly.